Live and More: Critical and commercial reception

-The album received mixed to favorable reviews from music critics.
-Stephen Cook from AllMusic website gave the album three out of five stars and wrote that none of the album's songs "eclipse the original versions" but concluded that it is a "very enjoyable concert recording".
+The album received generally favorable reviews from music critics.

+Stephen Cook from AllMusic wrote that none of the album's songs "eclipse the original versions" but concluded that it is a "very enjoyable concert recording".

 Robert Christgau gave the album a "C" and criticized the arrangements and the song "Mac Arthur Park Suite," to which he preferred Andy Kaufman's interpretation.

-Tom Carson from Rolling Stone magazine gave the album a favorable review and wrote that even though "the hits are exiled to side three, they come across fairly well".
+Tom Carson from Rolling Stone gave the album a favorable review and wrote that even though "the hits are exiled to side three, they come across fairly well".

-Live and More would become Summer's first number one double album in the United States, and achieved double platinum status in the U.S.
+Live and More would become Summer's first number one double album in the United States, and achieved double platinum status in the U.S. from the RIAA.

 Track listing

 All tracks written by Donna Summer, Giorgio Moroder and Pete Bellotte except where noted; all tracks produced by Moroder and Bellotte.